Getting started: Awards essentials

 About the Making Medicine Mercury-Free application

 The Making Medicine Mercury-Free application evaluates whether a facility has virtually eliminated mercury and committed to remaining “mercury-free.”
 To receive the award, the facility must attach all requested policies and provide documentation.
-This award can only be received once.
-We want partners to know that while it will be offered in 2025, we are evaluating it and expect to make changes in the near future.

 • A facility cannot receive the mercury award if it crushes fluorescent lamps onsite.
 Practice Greenhealth recognizes that some mercury may still be present in facilities, such as in fluorescent lamps or in capital equipment like boiler switches and relays.